abduh3131/scroot/scroot-Stable/scroot/README.md

 # Autonomous Scooter Pilot

 This package contains a self-contained autonomous driving stack tailored for lightweight vehicles such as scooters.
-The system is designed to run on NVIDIA Jetson devices as well as standard Ubuntu 24.04 laptops, using a single USB camera for perception.
+The system is designed to run on NVIDIA Jetson devices as well as standard Ubuntu 24.04 laptops and now ingests fused camera + LiDAR feeds from the ROS `sensor_interface_node` via the `/sensor_hub/data` topic.
+A lightweight bridge writes those SensorHub messages into `~/scroot/runtime_inputs/camera.jpg`, `~/scroot/runtime_inputs/lidar.npy`, and `~/scroot/runtime_inputs/sensor_meta.json`, and every AI module reads from those files so the autonomy loop stays decoupled from individual USB cameras or LiDAR transport layers.
 It exposes raw actuator values (`steer`, `throttle`, `brake`) that you can feed directly into your hardware interface.
 All commands below assume you are inside the `scroot` directory.

 ## Features

-- Camera ingestion pipeline compatible with any USB camera supported by OpenCV.
+- SensorHub ingestion pipeline that consumes the fused camera frame written to `~/scroot/runtime_inputs/camera.jpg` so the pilot no longer depends on a specific USB capture stack.
+- Companion ROS bridge (`scroot/bridge/ros_sensor_bridge.py`) that subscribes to `/sensor_hub/data`, converts the image via `CvBridge`, exports LiDAR ranges to `~/scroot/runtime_inputs/lidar.npy`, writes IMU/ultrasonic metadata to `sensor_meta.json`, and throttles logs to one per second.
+- Mirrored ROS1 workspace under `catkin_ws/src/` that ships the operator’s `sensor_interface` package, the dual YOLO TensorRT node (`scooter_control`), and the launch-ready `scroot_bridge` wrapper so the Jetson can rebuild the entire topology in one go.
 - Real-time object detection powered by Ultralytics YOLO models (default: `yolov8n.pt`).
 - Hybrid navigation that fuses obstacle density analysis with natural-language operator goals.
 - Layered arbitration stack (Navigator → Arbiter → SafetyGate) that can ALLOW, AMEND, or BLOCK commands every control tick.
-- Optional safety mindset profiles that cap maximum speed / clearance and adapt to lane uncertainty or sensor degradation.
+- Optional safety mindset profiles that cap maximum speed / clearance and adapt to perception uncertainty or sensor degradation.
 - Vehicle envelope modeling with user-defined dimensions and camera calibration to keep commands within real clearance limits.
 - Riding companion narration that explains each arbiter decision without blocking the control loop.
-- Advanced bird’s-eye lane detector (mirrors openpilot’s lateral planner) that equalizes lighting, uses a fixed downward-tilted perspective warp tuned for scooter cameras, and feeds curvature/offset data straight back into the pilot.
+- Advanced bird’s-eye lane detector (mirrors openpilot’s lateral planner) that equalizes lighting, uses a fixed downward-tilted perspective warp tuned for scooter cameras, and only renders a translucent overlay when it actually sees a lane.
-- Lane-aware navigator that blends those lane offsets back into the steering bias so the pilot recenters inside bike lanes or shoulders automatically.
+- Lane visualization is purely cosmetic—the AI handles steering/throttle/brake without any lane-bias injection, so control stays consistent even when the detector loses confidence.
 - Configurable lane-warp calibration panel that lets you toggle the automatic horizon trim, manually drag the four normalized warp points, and keep the translucent lane corridor glued to the pavement on any camera height.
 - CPU/GPU acceleration toggle plus an advisor switch so you can run entirely on CPU hardware, enable a Quadro P520 compatibility mode, and silence narration when you need the lightest loop.
-- Live launch dashboard with camera feed, translucent lane-corridor overlays, throttle/brake gauges, actuator readouts, and lane/arbiter status plus a bird’s-eye mini-map.
+- Live launch dashboard with camera feed, optional lane-corridor overlays, and arbiter status plus a bird’s-eye mini-map.
 - Scroll-friendly desktop GUI with Setup, Launch, and Media Test tabs so you can configure hardware, run the live pilot, or upload recorded drives for offline evaluation.
 - Command parser that understands phrases such as "drive to the plaza", "drive 2 m forward", or "turn right" and feeds them into the navigator.
 - Structured telemetry exports (`logs/command_state.json`, `logs/telemetry.jsonl`, `logs/incidents.jsonl`) for auditing and supervision.